 Research on treatment for children with behavioral issues has shown that parents need to be an integral part of the therapy process.
 With expert guidance, parents can learn how to structure the home environment and encourage prosocial behaviors.
 The therapy process involves working closely with parents to identify the obstacles that get in the way of experiencing more satisfying relationships with their child.

-So, how can parent therapy help?
+So, how can parent support therapy help?

-- learn what leads to behavior problems
+- learn what leads to problem behaviors

 - feel less stress about parenting

-- see your child comply with requests
+- see your child work more collaboratively with you

-- reduce tantrums and outbursts
+- reduce the intensity of tantrums and outbursts

 - move toward a healthier relationship with your child